junxit/us-congress-bills-115/metadata.md

 - 2018-01-17 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
 - 2018-01-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H430-432)
 - 2018-01-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H430-432)
+- 2018-01-18 — Received in the Senate.
+- 2018-02-06 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 304.